 Recommended read: Remember these 3 things next time you meditate

-Thomas V is the founder and executive coach of Thomas V coaching and has been meditating practically his whole life.
+Thomas V is the founder and executive coach of Thomas V coaching and has been meditating practically his whole life, although he only got serious around the age of 16.
 He is a fully certified meditation coach and practitioner.
 He is now on a mission to get as many people, mainly busy entrepreneurs, to meditate too, and enjoy the endless benefits it provides for body, mind and soul.
 By applying a science-based approach to meditation, Thomas can ensure amazing results for his clients, time and time again.
 If you would also like to enjoy the benefits of a well thought-out, science-based meditation habit, feel free to schedule a free video call here.